Align two signals by finding delay between them

 If the cross-correlation between the two signals is broad, then Correlation window length should be much larger than the expected delay, or else the algorithm might stabilize at an incorrect value.
 For example, a CPM signal has a broad autocorrelation, so it has a broad cross-correlation with a delayed version of itself.
 In this case, the Correlation window length value should be much larger than the expected delay.

-the Align Signals block compensates for the delay.
-Also, you might
+0 because the Align Signals block compensates for the delay.
+Also,

 See Setting the Correlation Window Length, on the reference page for the Find Delay block, for an example that illustrates how to set the correlation window length properly.